AkaBlas/AkaNamen-Bot/.github/CONTRIBUTING.rst

         $ pip install -r docs/requirements-docs.txt

-     then run the following from the PTB root directory:
+     then run the following from the AkaNamen-Bot root directory:

      .. code-block:: bash